ankitagarwaladobe/test2/AddFormToDesignTimeRepository/readme_optimize_pdf.md

-#PDF Generator - Convert TIFF To PDF
+#PDF Generator - Optimize PDF

 Overview of the sample
 ----------------------

-This sample demonstrates how to convert a captured or faxed image (.tiff file) to a searchable PDF document using PDF Generator.
+This sample accepts a PDF file and optimizes it.
+The optimization settings can be configured through a file type setting or through a configuration file.

 ##Files needed for the sample